About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 24:1-25 The Book of 2 Samuel [in Smaller Chunks]

 Again, the anger of the Lord [grew] against Israel.
-[He stirred up] David to say, Go [count] Israel & Judah.
-King [David] said to Joab, captain of the [army] with him, Go now through all the tribes of Israel from Dan to Beersheba & [count] the people, so I may know the number of [Israelites].
+He moved Davidagainst them to say, Go [count] Israel & Judah.
+King [David] said to Joab, captain of the [arm that were] with him, Go now through all the tribes of Israel, from Dan to BeerSheba & [count] the people, [so] I may know the number of [Israelites.]

-Joab said to king [David,] Now, [however many there are,] the Lord your God [adds] to the amount of people 100 [times as many,] so the eyes of my lord, the king may see it.
-But why does the lord, my king, [desire] this thing?
+And Joab said to king [David,] Now, the Lord your God [adds] to the [amount of] people 100 [times as many as there currently are,] so the eyes of my lord, the king may see it.
+But why does the lord, the king, [desire] this thing?

-[Still] the king’s word prevailed against Joab & the captains of the [army who] went out in the presence of the king to [count] the people of Israel.
-They passed over [the] Jordan [River] & [camped] in Aroer, on the right side of the city that lies [near] the [middle] of the River of Gad [facing] Jazer.
+[Still] the king’s word prevailed against Joab & the captains of the [army who] went out from the presence of the king to [count] the people of Israel.
+They passed over [the] Jordan [River] & pitched [their tents] in Aroer, on the right side of the city that lies [near] the [middle] of the River of Gad, [facing] Jazer.

 When they had gone through all the land, they came to Jerusalem [after] 9 months & 20 days.
-Joab gave the [total] number of the people to king [David].
+And Joab gave the [total] number of the people to king [David.]
 In Israel, there were 800,000 valiant men [who] drew the sword.

 In Judah, there were 500,000 men.
-David’s heart [struck] him after he had the people [counted].
-David said to the Lord, I have greatly sinned in what I’ve done & I now [beg] you, O Lord, take away [my sin] of Your servant, for I have done foolishly.
+And David’s heart [struck] him after he had the people [counted.]
+David said to the Lord, I have greatly sinned in what I’ve done & I now [beg] You, O Lord, take away [my sin] of Your servant, for I have done very foolishly.

-When David [got] up in the morning, the word of the Lord came to the prophet, Gad, David’s seer, saying, God says to David, The Lord says [this;] I offer you 3 things.
+When David [got] up in the morning, the Word of the Lord came to the prophet, Gad, David’s seer, saying, Go & say to David, The Lord says [this;] I offer you 3 things.
 Choose 1 of them, so I may do it to you.

-So, Gad [went] to David & said to him, Shall 7 years of famine come into your land?
-Will you flee 3 months before your enemies, while they pursue you?
+So, Gad [went] to David & told him & said to him, Shall 7 years of famine come to you in your land?
+Or will you flee 3 months before your enemies, while they pursue you?
 Or that there [are] 3 days [of] pestilence in your land?

-When the Angel stretched out his hand upon Jerusalem to destroy it, the Lord [regretted] the [calamity] & said to the Angel [who] destroyed the people, It is enough.
-[Put down] your hand.
+And when the Angel stretched out his hand upon Jerusalem to destroy it, the Lord [regretted] the [calamity] & said to the Angel [who] destroyed the people, It is enough.
+[Put down] your hand now.

 The Angel of the Lord was by the place [of] threshing of Araunah, the Jebusite.
-David spoke to the Lord when he saw the Angel [strike] the people & said, Lo, I have sinned & I have done wickedly: but what have these sheep [people] done?
+David [spoke] to the Lord when he saw the Angel [strike] the people & said, [Look,] I have sinned & I have done wickedly: but what have these sheep [people] done?

-I pray that You let Your hand be against me & my father’s house.
-Gad came that day to David & said, Go up & [put] up an altar to the Lord [God] in the threshing floor of Araunah, the Jebusite.
+I pray You let Your hand be against me & my father’s house.
+And Gad came that day to David & said, Go up & [put up] an altar to the Lord [God] in the threshing floor of Araunah, the Jebusite.

-David did according to what Gad [said,] as the Lord [God] commanded.
-Araunah looked & saw the king & his servants coming toward him & [he] went out & bowed before the king [facing] the ground.
+David [did] according to [what] Gad [said,] as the Lord [God] commanded.
+And Araunah looked & saw the king & his servants coming toward him.
+And Araunah went out & bowed himself before the king [facing] the ground.

-Arauah said to David, Let my lord, the king, offer up what seems good to him.
-Look, here [are] oxen for [a] burnt sacrifice & threshing instruments & other [tools for] the oxen & for [the] wood.
+And Arauah said to David, Let my lord, the king, offer up what seems good to him.
+[Look,] here [are] oxen for [a] burnt sacrifice & threshing instruments & other [tools for] the oxen & for [the] wood.

 Araunah [gave] all these things to the king & said, [Let] the Lord, your God, accept you.
-King [David] said to Araunah, No, I will surely buy it [from] you [for] a price.
+And King [David] said to Araunah, [No,] I will surely buy it [from] you [for] a price.

-Neither will I [make] burnt offerings to the Lord, my God, [if it costs] me nothing.
-So, David bought the threshing floor & the oxen for 50 pieces of silver.
+Neither will I [make] burnt offerings to the Lord my God, [if it costs] me nothing.
+So, David bought the threshing floor & the oxen for 50 shekels of silver.

-David built an altar there to the Lord & offered burnt offerings & peace offerings.
-So, the Lord [answered David’s prayer] for the land & the plague [stopped] from Israel.
+And David built an altar there to the Lord & offered burnt offerings & Peace Offerings.
+So, the Lord [answered David’s request] for the land & the plague [stopped] from Israel.

 9/01/2023